 Applies to: SQL Server 2017 (14.x) and later versions, and Azure SQL Database.

 Temporal history retention can be configured at the individual table level, which allows users to create flexible aging polices.
 Applying temporal retention is simple: it requires only one parameter to be set during table creation or schema change.

-After you define retention policy, Azure SQL Database starts checking regularly if there are historical rows that are eligible for automatic data cleanup.
+After you define the retention policy, the Database Engine starts checking regularly if there are historical rows that are eligible for automatic data cleanup.
 Identification of matching rows and their removal from the history table occur transparently, in the background task that is scheduled and run by the system.
 Age condition for the history table rows is checked based on the column representing end of SYSTEM_TIME period.
 If retention period, for example, is set to six months, table rows eligible for cleanup satisfy the following condition: